-UI Automation elements are exposed to clients as a UI Automation tree.
+UI Automation elements are exposed to clients as a tree.
 UI Automation constructs the tree by navigating from one element to another.
-Navigation is enabled by the providers for each element, each of which may point to a parent, siblings, and children.
+Navigation is enabled by the providers for each element, each of which may point to a parent, siblings, and first and last children.

-For more information on the client view of the UI Automation tree, see UI Automation Tree Overview.
+For more information on the client view of the tree, see UI Automation Tree Overview.

-A client can see the UI Automation tree in three principal views, as shown in the following table.
+A client can see the UI Automation tree in three principal views:

 |Control view||Contains elements that are controls.|